What is a VAT number and how can I get one?

 When do you need an EU VAT number?

 As a general rule, you need to register for VAT in a country when you are performing taxable transactions in that territory.
-There are special VAT rules for e-commerce businesses which you can read in our article .
+There are special VAT rules for e-commerce businesses which you can read in our manual.
 For every other business without a permanent establishment, these are some of the transactions that will oblige you to register for VAT in a country:

-• Exports: Exporting goods will also oblige you to register and comply with all documentation requirements in order to zero rate your supply.
+• Exports: Exporting goods will also oblige you to register and comply with all documentation requirements in order to zero-rate your supply.

 • Domestic sales of goods: Selling goods within a country would normally oblige you to register and pay VAT to the tax authorities on those sales.
 However, foreign companies need to consider reverse charge rules.
 When reverse charge applies, you do not charge VAT on the supply and the customer manually calculates the VAT in his or her VAT return.
 In those cases, a domestic sale of goods does not require you to register.